Record Sealing and Expungement Attorney in Fort Worth Texas

 When a criminal record is expunged, then the records are actually destroyed.
-Expunction is only available to people who were never convicted of the crime they were arrested for, had their convictions overturned, or were pardoned after being convicted.
+Expunction is only available to people who were never charged with the crime for, had their convictions overturned, received a pardon, or were acquitted following a trial.
 Similarly, an order of nondisclosure is only available when the petitioner was placed on deferred adjudication and the case was later dismissed.

 Different offenses have different waiting periods for expungement or record sealing in Texas.
 Texas Government Code § 411.081(d) establishes the following dates for when a person can petition for an order of nondisclosure:

 - Five years after the discharge and dismissal of a felony offense;